 Proof of (2): This follows directly from axiom (R); the second part follows from the definition of $\W$ if $\C$ has pullbacks.

-Proof of (3): We have a functor induced by the morphisms of assemblers which send all $\C_y$ for $y\neq x$ to the initial object, and send $\C_x$ to itself via the identity.
-As each object of $\W(\bigvee_{x\in X}\C_x)$ is indexed by a finite set $P$ must land in $\bigoplus_{x\in X} \W(\C_x)$, so we see that $P$ is actually a functor $\W(\bigvee_{x\in X} \C_x) \rto \bigoplus_{x\in X}\W(\C_x)$.
+Proof of (3): As each object of $\W(\bigvee_{x\in X}\C_x)$ is indexed by a finite set, $P$ is actually a functor $\W(\bigvee_{x\in X} \C_x) \rto \bigoplus_{x\in X}\W(\C_x)$.
 To see that $P$ is an equivalence, note that it is full and faithful and hits all objects indexed by disjoint indexing sets.
 Essential surjectivity follows because for any finite tuple of finite sets there exists an isomorphic one where the sets are disjoint. \end{proof}